goldenb85/matplotlib-challenge/README.md

 # matplotlib-challenge
 ## Summary ##
 This project is designed to practice how to use Matplotlib library in Python.
+Following tasks will be completed:

 ## Data Source ##

 ## Tool ##